phdiethelm/h10_ecg/python/readme.md

 ![ECG Plot](./doc/ecg2_plot.png)

 ### Converting the data
 The 3 byte data format is awful.
-But 14 bits fit into the first two bytes and therefore interpret the first two bytes as signed 16 bit integer and use some integrasted conversion functions to convert.
+Looking at the data shows that the values appear to be sign extended to 24 bits.
+14 bits fit into the first two bytes and therefore I can interpret the first two bytes as signed 16 bit integer and use an integrated conversion function to convert.

 ```python
 def pmd_data_handler(characteristic: BleakGATTCharacteristic, data: bytearray):
     if data[0] == 0x00: # 0x00 = ECG